 When you do exercises on a regular basis, you will give the ankle muscles conditioning and strength to keep you from injuries.
 Muscles need stretching and strengthening to give you the desired support that keeps you from ankle sprains and other serious leg injuries.

 Treating ankle sprain

-Around 25,000 ankle sprains occur in United States daily.
-That’s more than 9 millions sprains a year only in US!
+Around 25,000 ankle sprains occur in the United States daily.
+That’s more than 9 million sprains a year only in the US!

 After an injury, the tissues around the ankle needs time to heal.
 When you take a rest, you will be preventing further injury and reduce the stress on the injured tissues.
 For severe injuries, you should consider using a crutch or walking stick to ease off the pressure on the injured ankle.

 Ice has been used for a long time to reduce swelling and ease the pain on an injured part.
 Apply the ice as soon as you get the injury since most of the inflammation does develop immediately after an injury.
 Apply ice in the form of frozen peas, an ice pack, or crushed ice cubes to ensure a speedy recovery.
 Do not directly place ice on the skin as it can cause an ice burn.

 Elastic tubular bandages can help compress an injured ankle.
 It will prevent inflammation and further injuries in case you have to continue walking on the injured leg.
 Place it from the base of the toe and extend it all the way to your shin to provide maximum support.
 It must not be too tight and should be taken off at night to allow your skin to breathe free.